Christmas in Spain

 • Christmas Day (25th December): More low-key than in the UK; it’s usually about rest, family time, and food rather than lots of gifts.

 • Holy Innocents Day (28th December): Similar to April Fools’ Day, with jokes and pranks.
+Including sticking paper figures called inocentadas on people’s backs!

 • On the eve of the 3 Kings (5th January), towns hold colourful parades (Cabalgatas) welcoming the Three Kings.